Secondhand Serenade: Departure from Glassnote and Undefeated (2012–2015)

 On a videochat on Spreecast, Vesely announced the official title of the new album: Undefeated.

-On April 22, 2014, Secondhand Serenade released his OneRepublic "Counting Stars" cover, published on the covers album The Cover Up by Brandon Metcalf's Destiny Nashville.

 The Rebel Roads (2015)

-On April 24, 2015, John proposed to Veronica Ballestrini on stage at his show in Las Vegas, NV.
-The couple met at Destiny Records in Nashville to do three acoustic duets for his album Undefeated, "Heart Stops (By the Way)", "La La Love" and "Nothing Left To Say" back in February 2013.
+On April 24, 2015, Vesely proposed to Veronica Ballestrini on stage at his show in Las Vegas, Nevada.
+The two met at Destiny Records in Nashville to do three acoustic duets for his album Undefeated, "Heart Stops (By the Way)", "La La Love" and "Nothing Left To Say" back in February 2013.
 Ballestrini later went on tour with him starting on March 8 in Lexington, Kentucky and ended on April 10 in West Hollywood, California.
 They developed a relationship on March 22, 2013.
-John married his second wife Veronica on April 1, 2017, in Vero Beach, Florida.

-The duo started a collaboration act as The Rebel Roads and released their single "First to Know" on iTunes on December 2, 2016.
+Vesely married his second wife Veronica on April 1, 2017, in Vero Beach, Florida.
+The duo started a collaboration act as the Rebel Roads and released their single "First to Know" on iTunes on December 2, 2016.

 In 2015, Secondhand Serenade appeared on Blues Traveler's album Blow Up the Moon, co writing the song "Hearts Are Still Awake" and singing the song "The Darkness We All Need".

 Awake: Remixed & Remastered, 10 Years & 10,000 Tears Later (2017)

 On February 10, 2017, Secondhand Serenade released Awake: Remixed & Remastered, 10 Years & 10,000 Tears Later.
-Produced and distributed by Glassnote Records, a compilation including two new songs: "Don't Look Down"' and "Lost".
-Vocals are all Vesley and in an interview on YouTube, Vesley states on how much he appreciates his fans and support since he's grown from MySpace.
+Produced and distributed by Glassnote Records, a compilation including two new songs: "Don't Look Down" and "Lost".